Sharan-Kumar-R/TalentScout-MCP/README.md

 ├── server.py              # FastMCP server implementation
 └── test_credentials.py    # Script to verify LinkedIn credentials
 ```

+## Legal Disclaimer
+This software is for **educational and research purposes only**.
+It is intended to demonstrate the capabilities of the Model Context Protocol (MCP) and agentic workflows.

+-   **Not affiliated with LinkedIn**: This tool is an independent project and is not endorsed by or associated with LinkedIn Corporation.
+-   **User Responsibility**: By using this software, you agree to comply with all applicable Terms of Service.
+The developer assumes no liability for account restrictions or bans resulting from the use of this tool.
+-   **Rate Limiting**: Use this tool responsibly and strictly adhere to ethical scraping guidelines.

 ## Security Note
 This tool uses your personal LinkedIn cookies.
 Do not share your `.env` file.
 Using automation on LinkedIn carries a risk of temporary account restriction if used excessively.
 Use responsibly.